abbr/BillEase/README.md

 	Name of custom column in consumptions list to copy over to charges list in the format \<source_name>[:\<target_name>].
 Target name can be omitted if same as source name.
 The column name is not display name, but rather internal field name which you can find in the Field url query parameter when opening the column definition in list settings.
 Multiple columns can be defined by adding this option multiple times.
 The column type in both consumptions and charges lists must match.
 If a column is also copied from account or rate list, the precedence of overriding in descending order is: consumption, rate, account.
 * -O|--is_cycle_open=\<true|false>

 	Whether the billing cycle under operation is open or not.
-If not, then all consumptions that have been posted to charges are frozen from updates by contributors.
-This option tentatively has no effect.
+If not, then, among other things, all consumptions that have been posted to charges are frozen from updates by contributors.
 Default to false.
 * -i|--incremental=\<true|false>

 	Whether or not update charges incrementally.
 If incremental, only consumptions modified since last run will be fetched.
 By default, incremental is true if billing cycle is open and false if closed.